alexgo-io/alexlab-doc/docs/getting-started/how-to-connect-your-wallet.md

+---
+description: Follow these steps to connect your wallet to ALEX Lab.
+---

 # How to Connect your Wallet

-Follow these steps to connect your wallet to ALEX Lab.

 [**🚀 Connect to ALEX Now!**](https://app.alexlab.co)